Meadville, Mississippi

 Meadville is a town in and the county seat of Franklin County, Mississippi, United States, in the southwest part of the state.
 The population was 449 at the 2010 census, down from 519 at the 2000 census.
 It is situated north of the Homochitto River, which runs from the northeast to the southwest through the county on its way to its outlet at the Mississippi River.

-It is home of a chess center, covered in 60 Minutes story aired March 26, 2017, involving chess coach Jeff Bulington.
+It is home to a chess center, covered in 60 Minutes story aired March 26, 2017, involving chess coach Jeff Bulington.

 History

 The town was named after Cowles Mead, a 19th-century political leader.
 This town developed as a trading center for the agricultural county, which had an early economy based on the cultivation of cotton.
 Court days also attracted farmers and their customers.
 The county is still largely rural.

 Geography

 Meadville is located in the center of Franklin County at 31°28′23″N 90°53′27″W (31.472998, -90.890856).
 U.S. Routes 98 and 84 bypass the town to the south.
-US 84 leads east 32 mi to Brookhaven, and US 98 leads southeast 36 mi to McComb.
+U.S. 84 leads east 32 mi to Brookhaven, and U.S. 98 leads southeast 36 mi to McComb.
 Together the highways lead west 32 mi to Natchez.

 According to the United States Census Bureau, Meadville has a total area of 2.9 km2, all land.